AndersonShelby/xfce4-conf/README.md

 > WARNING: Your current configurations will be moved to ~/Backup.

-> If you have important settings, they will be saved there for future restoration.
+> Note: If you have important settings, they will be saved there for future restoration.

   ### 2. Download the x11 startup script with: